Page created on June 5, 2021. Last updated on January 11, 2022 at 17:44

 In the developed world, surgery and irradiation are the most common causes.
 In the developing world, obstructed labour is the most common cause.

-If discovered early, the patient should be catheterised for approx. 4 weeks to allow the fistula to heal by itself.
+The primary treatment of urogenital fistulas is bladder catheterisation.
+If discovered early, the patient should be catheterised for 4 – 12 weeks to allow the fistula to heal by itself.
+However, this is only successful for 10% of patients.

-Percutaneous stenting the affected ureter for some time (1 – 3 months) allows the ureterovaginal fistula to heal.
+For ureteric fistulas, percutaneous stenting the affected ureter for some time (1 – 3 months) may allow the ureterovaginal fistula to heal.
 Surgical repair is the second option.